Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 3. Attend child-focused programs

-Many libraries host free events like story time or crafts.
-Being in the library also encourages your child to find books and associate learning with fun.
-See if your city offers free day camps where she can be with other kids doing fun activities.
+Many libraries host free events like story time or crafts or a summer reading program.
+Being in your local library also encourages your child to find books and associate learning with fun, all while building his vocabulary.
+See if your city offers free day camps where he can be with other kids doing fun activities.

 Like libraries, museums also host several child-focused events.
-Your child can view the exhibits and take part in crafts and activities.
-Here in Los Angeles, we’ve gone to a few in the Japanese American National Museum, the Fowler Museum at UCLA and the Skirball Cultural Center.
+He can view the exhibits and take part in crafts and activities.
+Here in Los Angeles, we’ve gone to a few in the Japanese American National Museum, the Fowler Museum at UCLA, and the Skirball Cultural Center.

 4. Take your child on field trips